 Victoria Yunez Behm MS, CNS, LDN Jeffrey Blumberg PhD, FACN, FASN, CNS-S Corinne Bush MS, CNS Rajesh Grover PhD Deanna Minich PhD, FACN, CNS Roger Newton PhD, FACN, FAHA David Perlmutter MD, FACN, ABIHM Dana Reed MS, CNS, LDN Stephen Sinatra MD, FACC, FACN, CNS Michael Stroka JD, MS, CNS, LDN

 This resource is explicitly intended for health professionals only and makes no claims regarding preventing or treating COVID-19.
 Members of the public should consult with their health professional before undertaking any nutritional regimen.
+This information is to help build resilient immune system function.
 This information is not comprehensive and will be updated as new information emerges in the literature.

 Scientists are working furiously to uncover effective approaches to combat this novel coronavirus.
 The American Nutrition Association (ANA) recognizes the importance of personalized nutrition to support our physical, mental, and emotional resilience.

 At the moment, the nutritional strategies to deal with this infection are only supportive.
 In the absence of large-scale and long-term data, there is insufficient understanding of the subtle differences of specific nutrients on outcomes for individuals and populations.
 This task force of ANA nutrition scientists and clinicians has gathered to share collective expertise towards the potential supportive role of personalized nutrition during this challenging time for our society and our healthcare systems.